 ST. CROIX INSIGHTS

-Transfer-for-Value Rule – Why it should be on your mind
+Transfer-for-Value Rule – Life Insurance – Why it should be on your mind

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

-There are some exceptions to the rule (particularly applicable in the business environment).
-According to Glenn E. Stevick Jr.’s Advisor Today article, “The Transfer-for-Value Rule,” the five exceptions are:
+Obviously, there are some exceptions to the rule (particularly applicable in the business environment).
+Additionally, according to Glenn E. Stevick Jr.’s Advisor Today article, “The Transfer-for-Value Rule,”

 Therefore, if you face a situation that involves a transfer of a life insurance policy, your best bet is to tread carefully and make sure you ask for assistance from your tax advisor.